 We decided to enter School Lab again this year because we had a great time last year!
 The whole process is very exciting – we learn, play and have fun, especially when shooting the video.
-We're going to take part in 2015 too!
+We're going to take part next year too!

 Danae, Eleftheria and Nicoletta, aged 12, Dimotiko School in Thessaloniki